 You have a very unusual and rich way of composure.
 You compose with colors, with diagonals, with people, with close and far objects on the same picture… you use everything! and still, manage to keep rich storytelling.
 Do you see the story first and then choose the composition or vice versa?
 What matters more: the story or the composition?

 Initially, for me, the most important is feeling; Photos «from the mind» – not mine ..
 Before you release the shutter, you yourself must be at least not indifferent, the stronger this feeling, the more the plot inspires the search for and experiments in its implementation, and this happens not so much consciously as intuitively.

 So… we have the story, the composition, the objects… is there something you miss in your pictures?
 What you hate and what you love to see on the pictures once taken?

 The most important and valuable thing in photography for me is that it is impossible to calculate and simulate in advance.
 Simply put, all the best pictures are obtained when something suddenly went wrong, as planned, but unexpectedly and awry!
 Therefore, the most valuable thing in a picture is always a gift from above.
 Yes, a gift!
 For diligence, for searching, for indifference, for anything else, but – a gift.

 Therefore, I’m absolutely not interested in any, even masterfully done works, if they do not have this x-factor ..

-Amsterdam, Israel, the Balkans, Tenerife, New York, South Africa, Austria and much more places.
-How did it come that you traveled so much this past years?
+Amsterdam, Israel, the Balkans, Tenerife, New York, South Africa, Austria, and many more places.
+How did it come that you traveled so much these past years?
 Which city did you enjoy more on the photographic site?